 Medical Coding Training on Updates Ensures Accuracy & Compliance Standards

-Every year, the Centers for Medicare & Medicaid Services (CMS), and the American Medical Association (AMA) release updated coding and reporting guidelines that make additions, deletions, and revisions to the ICD-10 and HCPCS code sets, and CPT codes, respectively.
+Every year, the Centers for Medicare & Medicaid Services (CMS) and the American Medical Association (AMA) release updated coding and reporting guidelines.
+These make additions, deletions, and revisions to the ICD-10 and HCPCS code sets, and CPT codes, respectively.
 During Public Health Emergencies (PHE), such as the COVID-19 pandemic, CMS and AMA will release updates more frequently.
-By offering ongoing medical coding training to cover these quarterly and annual updates, your coding team upholds an accuracy standard and stays compliant with these revised guidelines.
+By offering ongoing medical coding training to cover these annual updates, your coding team upholds an accuracy standard.
+They also stay compliant with these revised guidelines.

-Each code set keeps growing as a result of these changes – it would be impossible to keep track without the aid of a medical coding school program.
-According to MRA Health Information Services, “there are well over 72,000 ICD-10-CM diagnosis codes and over 77,000 ICD-10-PCS codes, and CPT comes in well above 10,000 codes” (2019).
+Each code set keeps growing as a result of these change; it would be impossible to keep track without the aid of a medical coding school program.
+There are well over 72,000 ICD-10-CM diagnosis codes and over 77,000 ICD-10-PCS codes, and CPT comes in well above 10,000 codes.

-YES Education offers a robust catalog of medical coding updates that refreshes as the code set revisions are released, including quarterly and annual updates for ICD-10-CM/PCS and CPT.
+YES Education offers a robust catalog of medical coding updates.
+These refresh as the code set revisions are released, including annual updates for ICD-10-CM/PCS and CPT.

 Benefits of Ongoing Medical Coding Training